Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/image.rst

 Z
    Z-depth layer.
 Default values is 0.0.

-.. rubric:: MultiLayer format
+.. note:: MultiLayer format:

    When a MultiLayer file format, like ``EXR``, is loaded, each layer is made available as a socket.